czbiohub-sf/yogo/docs/training.md

     --from-pretrained trained_models/chaos-cat-0727/best.pth
 ```

 The `--from-pretrained` flag tells YOGO to use the model in `trained_models/chaos-cat-0727/best.pth` to start training from there.
-There are
+Some notes:

+- if `--normalize-images`, `--rgb-images`, or `--model` were used for pre-training, those options pass forward to fine-tuning - therefore you don't have to set them again, they'll just be ignored